-If a tax review leads to an enforceable decision or judgment on tax evasion or tax fraud or the breach of procedural obligations, the mentioned criminal consequences (penalties and, in exceptional cases, imprisonment; see question 12) may apply.
+If a tax review leads to an enforceable decision or judgment on tax evasion or tax fraud or the breach of procedural obligations, criminal consequences (ie, penalties - in exceptional cases, imprisonment) may apply.

-Furthermore, in severe cases of tax fraud within the offender's professional or, in severe cases, non-professional context, a ban to perform professional activities, typically in sectors exposed to financial topics, may be issued for a limited or unlimited period of time.
+Furthermore, in severe cases of tax fraud within the offender's professional or non-professional context, a ban on performing professional activities, typically in sectors exposed to financial topics, may be issued for a limited or unlimited period of time.